 We Merchandise Space Inc., and The Forrest Group are collectively, referred to as the Designer.
-This drawing, is provided by and is the property of the Designer.
-The Designer is not responsible for the accuracy of survey.
+This drawing, is provided by and is the property of the Designer is not responsible for the accuracy of survey.
 The Designer retains ownership of copyright in all drawings.
-You are granted a license to reproduce, distribute, exhibit or otherwise use, said materials, which licence may be revoked for cause, including but not limited to, misuse of drawings or fallure to pay accounts.
-It is expressly understood and agreed that no action, lawsuit, or claim may be made against the employees, officiers, or directors of We Merchandise Space Inc., and The Forrest Group for any reason whatsoever.
-For greater clarify the Designer shall not be table, directory or indirectly, in any manner whatsoever by any party by reason of the use of the drawings or drawings and materials referred to be terin.
+You are granted a license to reproduce, distribute, exhibit or otherwise use, said materials, which licence may be revoked for cause, including but not inflience to, misuse of drawings or flauline to pay accounts.
+It is expressly understood and agreed that no action, lawsuit, or claim may be made against the employees, officers, or directors of We Merchandise Space Inc., and The Forrest Group for any reason whatsoever.
+For greater claimty the Designer shall not be failed, director of the use of t

 We Merchandise Space Inc., and The Forrest Group are collectively, referred to as the Designer.
-This drawing, is provided by and is the property of the Designer.
-The Designer is not responsible for the accuracy of survey.
+This drawing, is provided by and is the property of the Designer is not responsible for the accuracy of survey.
 The Designer retains ownership of copyright in all drawings.
 You are granted a license to reproduce, distribute, exhibit or otherwise use, said materials, which licence may be revoked for cause, including but not limited to, misuse of drawings or failure to pay accounts.
-It is expressly understood and agreed that no action, lawsuit, or claim may be made against the employees, officers, or directors of We Merchandise Space Inc., and The Forrest Group for any reason whatsoever.
-For greater clarity the Designer shall not be liable, directly or indirectly, in any manner whatsoever by any party by reason of the use of the drawings and materials referred to herein.
+It is expressly understood and agreed that no action, lawsuit, or claim may be made against the employees, officers, or directors of We Merchandise Space Inc., and The Forrest Group for any reason whatsoover.
+For greater clarity the Designer shall not be failed, directory to indirectly, in manner whatsoever by any party by reason of the use of